Frequently Asked Questions

 - Any organization that wants to translate any of our materials can get a translation license (free).
 This gives you the right to translate.
 Once completed, Word files of the trainsaltion must be sent to SMRC so we can share with others.

 Will any workshop content or charts change?

 - The cover, title page, and footnotes have been rebranded for SMRC.

 - The closing activity in the fifth session asks people to email SMRC instead of SPERC.
-This change will also be on the homework handout.
+This change is also be on the homework handout.